ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 the configuration before it is written into the key database so that problematic values are never stored.

-“Hard to use it wrong” tends to be a more important design objective than “Easy to use it right”.
+"Hard to use it wrong" tends to be a more important design objective than "Easy to use it right".
 Searching for a stupid bug costs more time than falling into some standard traps which are explained in documentation.
 In Elektra, the data structures are robust and some efforts were taken to make misuse unlikely.